pgavlin/dawn/docs/source/modules/json.rst

 .. py:function:: encode(x)

    The encode function converts x to JSON by cases:
-   - A Starlark value that implements Go's standard json.Marshal interface defines its own JSON encoding.

    - None, True, and False are converted to null, true, and false, respectively.
    - Starlark int values, no matter how large, are encoded as decimal integers.
      Some decoders may not be able to decode very large integers.